OSCI Blog

 After surviving an SCI, we are encouraged to pour enormous amounts of energy into rehabilitating our broken bodies.
 Although I’ve been rolling around for 11 years, getting physically stronger each day, there is still one lesson I wish I’d have understood from the very beginning.
 We need to put an equal amount of focus into [...]

-We are distributing over $233,000 in CARES Act grant money to Oregonians and SW Washingtonians living with paralysis who have been adversely affected by COVID-19.
-You must meet these criteria to receive funds.
-Please apply using this form to receive up to $1500 in COVID relief funds.
-Funds will be distributed via PayPal, Amazon Gift […]
+The Oregon Spinal Cord Injury Connection is distributing over $233,000 in CARES Act grant money to Oregonians and SW Washingtonians living with paralysis who have been adversely affected by COVID-19.
+To qualify for funds, applicants must meet the following OSCI criteria.
+How to Apply for COVID-19 Relief Apply for up to $1,500 in COVID relief [...]

 Parenting

-By Matt Thomas 11-years ago I was lying in a hospital bed in the ICU living out my worst nightmare and hearing the words “you’ll be lucky to feed yourself again”.
-You see, I just learned that I sustained a C5 complete spinal cord injury from a crash on my mountain bike.
-Those were hard […]
+By Matt Thomas Eleven years ago, I was lying in a hospital bed in the ICU.
+I was living out my worst nightmare and heard the words, “You’ll be lucky to feed yourself again.”
+I had just learned I sustained a C5 complete spinal cord injury from a mountain biking crash.
+Those were hard days. [...]

 Tualitin Wildlife Refuge

-By Ines Garcia Fullana Summers in Oregon are the best time of year to explore the state’s hidden gems and explore its beauty.
+By Ines Garcia Fullana Summers in Oregon are the best time of year to explore the state's hidden gems and explore its beauty.
 For years, I have been hearing great stories from everyone around me about Oregon treasures.
-Hearing everyone’s adventurous stories and not personally experiencing them became more and more apparent that I was […]
+Hearing everyone's adventurous stories without personally experiencing them made it clear that I was missing out.
+Because [...]

 COVID response for the spinal cord injury community

-Oregon Spinal Cord Injury Connection is committed to supporting our community through the long haul of COVID-19.
-As the battle to abate the virus will likely continue well into 2021, we are building supports to keep our community safe, healthy and engaged.
-In May and June OSCI received $20,000 from Craig H Neilsen Foundation and […]
+Oregon Spinal Cord Injury Connection remains committed to supporting our community through the long haul of COVID-19.
+Since the fight against the virus will likely continue into 2021, we are creating new ways to keep everyone safe, healthy, and connected.
+In May and June OSCI received $20,000 from Craig H Neilsen Foundation and $5000 from [...]

 Abilities Expo has gone virtual!